christophetd/fos2015.github.io/mailing-list.md

 ---

-Our mailing list is hosted at [https://groups.google.com/forum/#!forum/fos2015](https://groups.google.com/forum/#!forum/fos2015), and you will want to join it if you're attending the course - all announcements, questions and answers will be posted there.
+Our mailing list is hosted at [https://groups.google.com/forum/#!forum/fos2015](https://groups.google.com/forum/#!forum/fos2015), and you *must join* it if you're attending the course - all announcements, questions and answers will be posted there.

 The mailing list is only available to registered members.
 In order to join the mailing list,